-The bottom line was I move my accounts back to St. Louis using a different finical instruction.
-I see my new adviser on a semi-regular bases and I am very satisfied with him.
+The bottom line was I move my accounts back to St. Louis using a different financial instruction.
+I see my new adviser on a semi-regular basis and I am very satisfied with him.
 Ironically, about 6 months later I received a letter from the UBS New Jersey office saying that there wasn't anything they could do because it was all the St. Louis Office fault for transferring me.
-I always felt sorry for that guy (I don't remember his title) he seemed so helpless and a victim of corporate mismanagement.
+I always felt sorry for that guy, (I don't remember his title) he seemed so helpless and a victim of corporate mismanagement.

-PENSACOLA, FLORIDA -- Back in 1999, I moved my life savings (approximately $180,000) under George Felt (UBS-Pain Webber in Pensacola, Fl) to invest.
+PENSACOLA, FLORIDA -- Back in 1999, I moved my life savings (approximately $180,000) under George ** (UBS-Paine Webber in Pensacola, Fl) to invest.
 I requested long term growth and moderate risk.
 In addition, I specified that I was not wanting to play the stock market.